 - Downsizing to an apartment

 - Debt that needs to be paid off, i.e., bankruptcy

 In the case of a death, the individual’s will will dictate how the estate sale will run.
 Will heirs have the chance to pick items out before the sale, or will everything be liquidated and the cash split among the surviving family members?
 The situation can become stressful for everyone involved if the terms are unclear.

 An estate sale company generally runs an estate sale, and they will have their own rules for how the estate sale will go.
 There are locally-specific regulations regarding permitting, marketing, and sales tax.
 (These rules may not apply if you host the estate sale yourself.)
 When dealing with a company, there are two types of sales you’ll run across as a seller.

-How to Verify an Estate Sale Company
+How to Pick a Reputable Estate Sale Company

 - Research online reviews.
 Look for reviews of the estate sale company on various online platforms, such as Google, Yelp, and the company’s own website.
 Pay attention to both positive and negative reviews to get a balanced understanding of the company’s reputation.

 - Ask for references.
 Ask the estate sale company for references from past clients.
 Contact these references and ask about their experiences with the company.

 - Check with the Better Business Bureau.
 Check the company’s rating and any complaints filed with the Better Business Bureau (BBB).
 While a lack of complaints doesn’t necessarily mean the company is reputable, a high number of complaints could be a red flag.

 - Ask about their experience and credentials.
 Ask the estate sale company about their experience and credentials in the industry.
 Look for companies with a proven track record and experience in handling estate sales similar to yours.